k-eversole/linked_lists/README.md

 # linked_lists
-A linked list data structure created in Ruby.
+A linked list data structure written in Ruby.
+Created for the Odin Project.